Search close icon

 New Mexico’s appeal to retirees seeking affordable Southwestern living creates a concentration of senior investors with substantial retirement assets seeking income-producing investments.
 This demographic is specifically targeted by investment fraudsters who exploit retirees’ income security concerns.

-We’ve documented numerous elder financial abuse cases where financial advisors leverage New Mexico’s retirement appeal to market complex, commission-heavy products to seniors seeking stable income while concealing inappropriate risks and restrictive surrender terms.
+There have been numerous elder financial abuse cases where financial advisors leverage New Mexico’s retirement appeal to market complex, commission-heavy products to seniors seeking stable income while concealing inappropriate risks and restrictive surrender terms.

 Advisors position themselves as champions of New Mexico’s distinctive identity while recommending complex investment structures, limited partnerships, or illiquid private placements that ultimately generate substantial advisor compensation while exposing investor assets to exceptional risks through undisclosed mechanics.